nissan-ajith-padmakumar/style-guide/javascript/special-characters.md

 For the remaining non-ASCII characters, either the actual Unicode character \(e.g. `∞`\) or the equivalent hex or Unicode escape \(e.g. `\u221e`\) is used, depending only on which makes the code **easier to read and understand**.

-{% hint style="info" %}
-Tip: In the Unicode escape case, and occasionally even when actual Unicode characters are used, an explanatory comment can be very helpful.
+> Tip: In the Unicode escape case, and occasionally even when actual Unicode characters are used, an explanatory comment can be very helpful.
-{% endhint %}

 ```javascript
 /* Best: perfectly clear even without a comment. */